 Type I hydrolyzed marine collagen peptides are available in different grades, based on the type of fish and the part of the fish used.

 The most premium grade of Type I marine collagen peptides available today is produced in Japan by the same food processing company that invented (and patented) hydrolysis.
-This highest quality collagen peptide is sourced from Red Snapper, a sustainably-sourced, deep-water fish wild-caught in the South Pacific Ocean, using 100% fish scales ONLY (NO fish skin).
+This highest quality collagen peptide is sourced from Red Snapper, a sustainably-sourced, deep-water fish wild-caught in the South Pacific and Indian Oceans, using 100% fish scales ONLY (NO fish skin).